alronz/b2c-database-selection/Cassandra/Examples/tpch.md

 SELECT * from CASSANDRA_EXAMPLE_KEYSPACE.TPCH_Q3_TEMP ;
 ````

 Notice that we don't use any ORDER BY clause since it will be sorted by the order specified when we created the table.
-After we get the results as shown below:
+We get the results as shown below:

 ![image](https://s3.amazonaws.com/b2cbucket/q3screenshot2.png)